 The key to salvaging any business in hard times isn’t to reduce your marketing activities but to replace them with low-budget marketing.
 Low-budget marketing includes tactics such as PR, networking, public speaking, online marketing and more.

 Connect With Peers

 Hard times in the form of recessions or industry shakeouts impact more than just your business.
 Entire sectors of the marketplace can feel the heat.
 One useful approach to survive is by applying the wisdom of crowds.
 A term coined by James Surowiecki in his bestselling book The Wisdom of Crowds asserts that group wisdom is greater than the individual.

 Using the crowd wisdom philosophy your business can connect with industry trade groups or professional peer groups to extract the knowledge and best practices applied during a business slump.

 In good times, business comes easy.
 Your sales presentation or marketing may be less effective but will get results.
 Surviving hard times requires going back full circle to the fundamental principles of business.
 Doing regular financial checks, providing sales training, managing your customer relationships are some of the fundamentals that need to be re-learned and re-visited.

 It’s easy to fall into the trap of replaying the situation that got you here today.
 If you had a failed partnership, replaying your mistakes is a mistake.
 Research published in the Journal of Personality and Social Psychology by Lyubomirsky, Sousa, et al reveals analysis occurring during talking or writing is beneficial in difficult times while replaying negative events is detrimental.
 Learn from mistakes and move on.

-Surviving difficult times whether personal or events such as a recession require a healthy outlook as well as good strategy.
+Surviving difficult times whether personal or events such as a recession requires a healthy outlook as well as a good strategy.
 Remember bad times don’t last forever.